fkleedorfer/aic2014/README.md

 -----------------------------

 In IntelliJ, a "Run Configuration" encapsulates all the parameters and configuration for running code.
-In a nutshell, you have to create a Run Configuration for the class you want to run and specify the -DONION_CONF_DIR=conf.local VM argument.
+In a nutshell, you have to create a Run Configuration for each class you want to run and specify the -DONION_CONF_DIR=conf.local VM argument.

 That can quite easily be done by right-clicking the class name in the project view (or into the code)